-The US Navy has an extensive network of friendly overseas partners, including those who cannot necessarily afford to buy boats built in highly industrialized, high-wage nations.
-By selecting plywood, epoxy, fiberglass and closed-cell foam core as construction materials, an untrained building crew can complete the project under rudimentary conditions with little industrial infrastructure.
+The US Navy has an extensive network of friendly overseas partners, including those who cannot necessarily afford to buy boats that are built in highly industrialized, high-wage nations.
+By selecting plywood, epoxy, fiberglass, and closed-cell foam core as construction materials, an untrained building crew can complete the project under rudimentary conditions with little industrial infrastructure.

 - 39′ 1″ length (vs. 39′ 6″ available)